webqit/observer/README.md

 #### Concept: *Paths*

-Observe "the value" at a path in a given tree:
+Observe "a property" at a path in a given tree:

 ```js
 const obj = {